SWSP5429 Field Education 2: Final Placement

 - Students are able to (1) build on the applied learning in the first placement in accordance with the student's strengths and learning needs; (2) further develop an understanding of the welfare system and welfare services organisations; (3) refine and further develop assessment and intervention skills and expand understanding of the policy, practice and research interface; (4) expand the capacity to utilise and adapt practice models and formal theory as relevant to the needs of agencies, client systems and problem situations; (5) establish a strong capacity for reflective practice and critical evaluation of interventions as the basis for professional habits of lifelong learning; and (6) further promote awareness of the normative nature of social practice and enhance capacity to make moral judgements in action.

-- Typically this unit is assessed in the following way: field placement is assessed as either pass or fail.
+- Indicative assessments in this unit are as follows: field placement is assessed as either pass or fail (assessment continuing).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.